Rockland & Westchester Teen and Child Psychologist. Kids of all ages.

 Clinical Psychologist Doctor of Integrative Medicine Certified Nutritional Consultant Interfaith Minister

-My services offer you the best teen—(adolescent, kid, and child ages also)—anxiety and ADHD and ADD treatment therapy available in this two county local area.
+My child and teen psychology services for Rockland and Westchester bring you caring and successful anxiety and ADHD and ADD treatment therapy.
+My practice is among the leading psychology practices in this two county local area.
 My practice is in a relaxing, therapeutic, drug-free, and holistic environment.
 It is unequaled for its care and success when compared to any other psychology facility in Rockland and Westchester (county) and surrounding areas.
 I work, as well, with adults and whole families needing psychological therapy as a family unit for stress, anxiety or related conditions.
 Kids or teens suffering anxiety can be very challenging for parents to care for.
 In family stress cases such as this, please call me soon so we can start talking about your particular situation.
 I serve many families and individuals with stress issues in Rockland County as well as Westchester, Bergen, Passaic County and Northern New Jersey.
 For teens or children with learning disabilities, I offer the leading, extraordinary therapy of special insight and best natural approaches.
 My patients often say how I'm the best psychologist therapist they've worked with.

 Over many years as a therapist I've discovered that if we are fortunate enough to have desire, will, and intention, we are likely to acquire truth in science, nature, healing, and health.
 To truly know oneself, we need to be open and honest in accepting our strengths and reflecting on our weaknesses.
 In this regard, we are most likely to learn in a supportive community.
 To know that we are not alone, that we can truly rely upon each other for support and encouragement, helps us to make the decisions that lead to health, vitality, and wellness of mind, body, and Spirit.